intothebeans/SC-ServerConfigGUI/README.md

 ## Installation

-Clown or download the code, unzip the folder if necessary, and evaluate `Quarks.install("path/to/directory")` in SuperCollider.
+Clone or download the code, unzip the folder if necessary, and evaluate `Quarks.install("path/to/directory")` in SuperCollider.

 ## Bugs